 I was reminded of this by a friend and colleague of mine, who has written (and is soon to be arriving in bookstores) a book called 1000 Mitzvahs: How Small Acts of Kindness Can Heal, Inspire, and Change your Life.
 I’ve always admired Linda for realizing that sometimes it is the small things that matter most, and when we focus on them, and perform them daily, these acts truly can move mountains.

-For many of you with children in my program, you have no doubt heard from them after each session, that we spoke about the little things, about acts of kindness, and most especially the art of gratitude.
-I teach them that before we can wish or pray for one single thing, we must physically count our blessings, take inventory of what we have, so that we are reminded that perhaps we don’t need the many things we wish for.
+For many of you with children in my Jewish education program, you have no doubt heard from them after each session, that we spoke about the little things, about acts of kindness, and most especially the art of gratitude.
+As a Cantor and Spiritual Leader, I teach them that before we can wish or pray for one single thing, we must physically count our blessings, take inventory of what we have, so that we are reminded that perhaps we don’t need the many things we wish for.
 I also teach them to recognize how many unfortunate people have so much less than we do, so that perhaps we can wish for more things or more happiness for those who are in need.

 I am thinking of all of you this holiday season, and am so grateful for what you – and your children – bring to my life.

 (And Thank You, Linda!
-I can’t wait to read the book, and feel like I had a part in it – as it was one of your mitzvot that brought us together!)
+I can’t wait to read the book, and feel like I had a part in it – as it was one of your mitzvoth that brought us together!)

 Thanks is for giving